Custodians & Centralized Exchanges (CEXs)

 Private Key: 0x6d8e4df8f5177ed29a9c1742e1b774a2a6e1e7a2e397ad03b1b57e0b8a118536

 The public key is generated from the private key using the Elliptic Curve Digital Signature Algorithm.
-You get a public address for your account by taking the last 20 bytes of the Keccak-256 hash of the public key and adding 0x
+You get a public address for your account by taking the last 20 bytes of the Keccak-256 hash of the public key and adding `0x` to the beginning.

 Example: